HandBrake/HandBrake-docs/source/docs/en/latest/get-handbrake/where-to-get-handbrake.markdown

 <!-- .system-linux -->

 Ubuntu Linux users should install the [official release PPA](https://launchpad.net/~stebbins/+archive/ubuntu/handbrake-releases) or the [official snapshots PPA](https://launchpad.net/~stebbins/+archive/ubuntu/handbrake-git-snapshots).
 The PPA may work, but is not tested, on other Debian-compatible distributions.

+[Nightly builds](https://handbrake.fr/nightly.php) for Linux are also available as Flatpak bundles.

 Users of other BSD- and *nix-like distributions may compile from source.

 <!-- /.system-linux -->